nicola-lunghi/PySwitch/README.md

 **NOTE**: Not all layout parameters can be changed freely.
 Due to resource issues on the microcontroller it is currently not possible to:
 - Background color must be set either not at all for all possible condition branches, or set for all of them (use Colors.BLACK or (0, 0, 0) instead of no background).
-- Corner radius cannot be changed.
-- If one branch uses a stroke greater than zero, all of them must have a stroke greater than zero.
-Set the outline color to the same as the back color to workaround this.

 ### Mappings